-- Aus 12.8 Other financial information means historical financial information and information other than historical financial information (for example, prospective financial information). - (m) [Deleted by the AUASB.
-Refer Aus 12.9] - Aus 12.9 Partner means any individual with authority to bind the firm with respect to the performance of an audit, review or other assurance engagement.

-Partner should be read as referring to a public sector equivalent where relevant.

-- (n) Personnel means partners and staff.

-- (o) [Deleted by the AUASB.
-Refer Aus 12.10]

-- Aus 12.10 AUASB Standards means standards issued by the AUASB, comprising:

-- (a) Australian Auditing Standards, which means the suite of auditing standards issued by the AUASB, comprising:

-- Auditing Standards made under section 336 of the Corporations Act 2001;

-- ASA 805 Special

-Considerations-Audits of Single

-Financial Statements and

-Specific Elements, Accounts or

-Items of a Financial Statement;
+- (i) That is aimed at cooperation, and - (ii) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand name, or a significant part of professional resources.
+Aus 12.8 Other financial information means historical financial information and information other than historical financial information (for example, prospective financial information). (m) [Delete d by the AUASB.
+Refer Aus 12.9] Aus 12.9 Partner means any individual with authority to bind the firm with respect to the performance of an audit, review or other assurance engagement.
+Partner should be read as referring to a public sector equivalent where relevant. (n) Personr nel means partners and staff. (o) [Delete d by the AUASB.
+Refer Aus 12.10] Aus 12.10 AUASB Standards means standards issued by the AUASB, comprising: (a) Australian Auditing Standards, which means the suite of auditing standards issued by the AUASB, comprising: • Auditing Standards made under section 336 of the Corporations Act 2001; S • ASA 805 Special Considerations-Audits of Single Financial Statements and Specific Elements, Accounts or Items of a Financial Statement; and • ASA 810 Engagements to Report on Summary Financial Statements.
+ASQC 1 - compiled - 13 - AUDITING STANDARD

-and

-- ASA 810 Engagements to Report on Summary Financial Statements.

-- Standards on Review Engagements; and (b) - Standards on Assurance Engagements. (c) - (p) Reasonable assurance means a high, but not absolute, level of assurance. - [Deleted by the AUASB.
-Refer Aus 12.11] (q) - Aus 12.11 Relevant ethical requirements means relevant ethical requirements as defined in ASA 102. - (r) Staff means professionals, other than partners, including any experts the firm employs. - (s) [Deleted by the AUASB.
-Refer Aus 12.12] - Suitably qualified external person means an Aus 12.12 individual outside the firm with the competence and capabilities to act as an engagement partner.
-For example: - a partner of another firm, or 0 - a member (with appropriate experience) of a professional accountancy body 0 whose members may perform audits and reviews of financial reports and other financial information, and other assurance engagements, or - a member (with appropriate experience) 0 of an organisation that provides relevant quality control services.
+- (b) Standards on Review Engagements; and - (c) Standards on Assurance Engagements. - (p) Reasonable assurance means a high, but not absolute, level of assurance. - (q) [Deleted by the AUASB.
+Refer Aus 12.11] - Aus 12.11 Relevant ethical requirements means relevant ethical requirements as defined in ASA 102. - (r) Staff means professionals, other than partners, including any experts the firm employs. - (s) [Deleted by the AUASB.
+Refer Aus 12.12]

+Aus 12.12 Suitably qualified external person means an individual outside the firm with the competence and capabilities to act as an engagement partner.
+For example:

+a partner of another firm, or

+a member (with appropriate experience) of a professional accountancy body whose members may perform audits and reviews of financial reports and other financial information, and other assurance engagements, or a member (with appropriate experience) of an organisation that provides relevant quality control services.